1deg/resource-server-api-docs/docs/resources/guides.md

 ### Permissions

 * Anyone can create a guide.
-* Only admins and the original resource owner can update a guide.
+* Only admins and the original creator can update a guide.
 * Only admins can delete a guide.